 Military & Veterans Benefits

-The following benefit programs are available to military and veteran students of California University of Pennsylvania:
+There are several benefit programs available to military and veteran students of California University of Pennsylvania:

 For more information on VA Education benefits, please visit: www.calu.edu/veterans